The Bitcoin Heuristic: A Mental Model for AI

 The world is splitting.

-A lot of people are stuck in Stage 1 or 2.
-They dismiss AI as "slop" or play with it as a toy.
+Most of your peers are stuck in Stage 1 or 2.
+They are dismissing AI as "slop" or playing with it as a toy.
 They are waiting for it to be perfect before they take it seriously.

 You don't have that luxury.